 Several types and grades of molybdenum alloys are available commercially.
 TZM alloy bar was selected as the most suitable material on the basis of its superior high-temperature tensile strength and a high recrystallization temperature (between 1400 and 1600 C).
 A high recrystallization temperature is particularly important as this eliminates the possibility of recrystallization during brazing welding causing a loss in ductility and strength.

 By means of solid-solution and carbide-strengthening TZM alloy features improved high-temperature strength up to 1400 °C and a higher recrystallization temperature, compared to pure Molybdenum.

-Typical Applications of TZM: Components for heat treatment equipment, supports, fixtures, carriers, hot runner nozzles, casting molds, forging dies and others.
+Other typical high-temperature applications of TZM alloy includes Components for heat treatment equipment, supports, fixtures, carriers, hot runner nozzles, casting molds, forging dies and others.